rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 ### IoT Hub API reference

 System topics supported by IoT Hub have been updated.
-Please see [details] (https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/blob/main/references/mqtt-3-1-1-conceptual.md#message-topics-and-subscriptions).
+Please see [details](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/blob/main/references/mqtt-3-1-1-conceptual.md#message-topics-and-subscriptions).
 The device SDK will be updated in future release.

 ## Message routing for MQTT Broker enabled IoT Hubs